Astronomy Essentials

 Earth’s perihelion – or closest point to the sun – occurs every year around January 4.
 We’re farthest from the sun every year in early July.

-Jupiter perihelion doesn’t happen so regularly, with respect to our earthly calendar.
+Jupiter’s perihelion doesn’t happen so regularly with respect to our earthly calendar.
 It falls on different dates across an earthly year, every 12 years.

 Jupiter last passed aphelion – its farthest point from the sun – on February 18, 2017.
 Jupiter’s next aphelion will come in 2028.

-Since 2017, Jupiter has been moving closer to the sun – bit by bit, closer and closer – every earthly day.
+After 2017, Jupiter was moving closer to the sun – bit by bit, closer and closer – every earthly day.

 2022 Geocentric ephemeris for Jupiter